DecentraLabsCom/Lab-Gateway/README.md

 - **Full mode**: leave `ISSUER` empty.
   This gateway exposes its own auth endpoints and validates its own locally generated JWT signing keys.
 - **Lite mode**: set `ISSUER=https://<full-gateway-or-external-issuer>/auth`.
 - Before running Lite setup, issue a trust bundle on Full with `scripts/issue-lite-trust-bundle.sh <https://lite-public-origin> <https://full-origin>` or `scripts\Issue-LiteTrustBundle.ps1 -LitePublicOrigin <https://lite-public-origin> -FullPublicOrigin <https://full-origin>`.
 The gateway identity is derived from the Lite hostname; it is not free-form.
 The setup assistant imports the Full access-code redeemer, audit URL, FMU audience/ticket endpoints, and a revocable per-gateway session-observer signing credential.
-Lite never receives `ADMIN_ACCESS_TOKEN`.
+The Full admin token is never placed in that trust bundle; any local Lite admin token is a separate operational secret.
   This gateway no longer acts as the JWT issuer.
 Instead, it trusts JWTs issued elsewhere and synchronizes the remote public key automatically.

-For Full-only, Full + Lite, and standalone `blockchain-services` + Lite topologies, see [Deployment Architectures](docs/deployment-architectures.md).
+For Full-only, Full + N Lite, and standalone `blockchain-services` + N Lite topologies, see [Deployment Architectures](docs/deployment-architectures.md).

 ##### Deployment modes: Direct vs Router forwarding